 Dough is pinched off and covers the entire surface of the fruit for cobbler.

-Instructions For Baking In OVEN
+Instructions For Baking In An OVEN

 Instructions For Cooking On Traeger Grill Or Other Smoker

 The Traeger grill is started on the “Smoke” setting with the lid open for 4-5 minutes, or until the fire has been established and grill is smoking.
-Turn temperature setting to 350° and preheat the grill for 10-15 minutes with the lid closed until temperature has been reached.

-Place cast iron skillet (or aluminum pan) directly onto the grill grate.
-Close lid, and cook the cobbler for 35 minutes at 350° (may take just a few minutes longer if you want the topping to be more golden brown in color).
-Cook until the dough topping is golden brown, and the juices are bubbling up all around the edges of the cobbler.
+Place a cast iron skillet (or aluminum pan) directly onto the grill grate.
+Close the lid and cook the cobbler for 35 minutes at 350° (may take just a few minutes longer if you want the topping to be more golden brown in color).

-Once done, carefully remove skillet from grill (remember the pan is very HOT).
-Let cobbler cool down for a few minutes, then scoop it up and serve.
+Let the cobbler cool down for a few minutes, then scoop it up and serve.
 That’s how you make this scrumptious berry cobbler Traeger grill style!

-Berry cobbler in cast iron skillet is cooked outside on a Traeger grill
+Berry cobbler in cast iron skillet is cooked outside on a Traeger grill.

 Finished berry cobbler Traeger grill style!